Perpendicularly magnetized Tb/Co multilayers featuring tilted uniaxial anisotropy: Experiments and modeling: Magnetic Characterization

-The simultaneous fit was obtained by recursively modifying \ku~and adjusting the tilt angle of $\hat{\eta}$ with respect to its initial scenario ($\hat{\eta}=\hat{z}$), increasing the in-plane coercive field and reproducing the shape of the observed loops experimentally.

 The best results were obtained when the deviation of $\hat{\eta}$ from the $\hat{z}$ axis was $4^{\circ}$ into the $\hat{z}$-$\hat{x}$ plane and for \mbox{$\ku = \qty{230+-30}{\unit{\kilo\J}/\unit{\m}^3}$}.
-It is important to mention, it is impossible to reproduce the observed hysteresis loops in the IP configuration just by tilting a single uniaxial effective anisotropy from the $\hat{z}$ axis.
+It is important to mention that it is impossible to reproduce the observed hysteresis loops in the in-plane configuration by simply tilting a single uniaxial effective anisotropy away from the $\hat{z}$ axis.
+In this context, we emphasize that such anisotropies are effective anisotropies, and therefore do not necessarily coincide with the local microscopic anisotropies that give rise to sperimagnetic or related non-collinear behaviors in RE–TM alloys or multilayers.
+Moreover, the presence of a tilted effective anisotropy axis also implies that the perpendicular magnetic anisotropy and the in-plane shape anisotropy can no longer be directly combined into a single effective uniaxial anisotropy for the sample, since the latter remains a hard axis strictly aligned with the film normal.
+Therefore, our samples must be considered as systems exhibiting two distinct uniaxial anisotropies.
 The results of our simulations are shown in Fig. \ref{fig:MdH057DiffThetas} as dashed lines of the same color as the corresponding experimental data.
 As can be seen, the simulations of the hysteresis loops are in good agreement with the measured data.

-In addition, an analogous fit can be made for the sample TbCo(\qty{0.66}{\nm}), where we found a similar values for the anisotropy $\ku \approx \qty{230}{{\kilo\J}/{\m}^3}$ and tilting $\hat{\eta}= 4^{\circ}$, as for $t_{\mathrm{Tb}} = 0.57$.
-These values also work rather well for describing the $t_{\mathrm{Tb}} = 0.74$ and $0.83$, though small discrepancies with the model start to rise with increasing Tb thickness.
-This new behavior modifies the shape of in-plane hysteresis cycles considerably for samples with thicker Tb thickness, but its analysis is beyond the scope of this work.
+In addition, an analogous analysis can be carried out for the sample TbCo(\qty{0.66}{\nm}), where we found a similar values for the anisotropy $\ku \approx \qty{230}{{\kilo\J}/{\m}^3}$ and tilting $\hat{\eta}= 4^{\circ}$, as for $t_{\mathrm{Tb}} = 0.57$.
+These values are also compatible with the $t_{\mathrm{Tb}} = 0.74$ and $0.83$ samples, however, in these cases new features emerge in the hysteresis loops, indicating that the model progressively fails to capture the system’s behavior.
+This deviation becomes increasingly pronounced as the Tb thickness increases, pointing to differences in the reversal process.
+Although studying these features could provide valuable insight into the design and optimization of Tb/Co multilayers for applications, a detailed analysis lies beyond the scope of the present work.
 For samples with $t_{\mathrm{Tb}}\geq 0.91$, it was no longer possible to determine \hsat~since it exceeds the maximum field available.